If you want to operate a tow truck business, you must hold a tow truck operator licence issued by Fair Trading.

 All new operator licences will be issued for a period of 1 year.

-Three-year terms for operator licences were introduced to reduce administrative costs for businesses and individuals.
+Terms for 3-year and 5-year operator licences were introduced to reduce administrative costs for businesses and individuals.

-If you are eligible for a 3-year licence, it will be indicated on the renewal/application form that is provided prior to your operator licence expiring.
+If you're eligible for a 3-year or 5-year licence, it will be shown on the renewal/application form provided before your operator licence expires.

 What happens if I am subject to any disciplinary action after I am granted a licence?